apache/karaf/assemblies/docker/README.md

 Install the most recent stable version of docker-compose https://docs.docker.com/compose/install/

+If you want build the multi platform (OS/Arch) docker image, then you must install the [buildx](https://docs.docker.com/buildx/working-with-buildx/).
+You can install [Docker Desktop Edge](https://docs.docker.com/docker-for-mac/edge-release-notes/) release for getting the buildx.

 ## Build

 Images are based on the official Java Alpine (OpenJDK 8) image.
 If you want to